 Jackson is a medium-sized city located in the state of Michigan.
 With a population of 33,133 people and 24 constituent neighborhoods, Jackson is the 39th largest community in Michigan.
-Jackson has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Jackson was built prior to World War II, making it one of the older and more historic cities in the country.

-Jackson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jackson is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Jackson who work in office and administrative support (14.47%), sales jobs (11.25%), and food service (8.24%).

-The citizens of Jackson are slightly less educated than the national average of 21.84% for the average city or town: 15.71% of adults in Jackson have a bachelor's degree or advanced degree
+The percentage of adults in Jackson with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.71% of adults in Jackson have a bachelor's degree or advanced degree.

 The per capita income in Jackson in 2010 was $15,676, which is low income relative to Michigan and the nation.
 This equates to an annual income of $62,704 for a family of four.
 Jackson also has one of the higher rates of people living in poverty in the nation, with 36.00% of its population below the federal poverty line.